 Compared to other online designing tools Canva is miles ahead on this front.
 This is one of the reasons Canva is so popular.
 All of Canva’s templates are categorized hierarchically based on platform and purpose.
 It has layouts for every occasion.

 It couldn’t be easier to start to make a graphic for that YouTube Thumbnail or that flyer you want to print.

 2. Top-class UI/UX

 Canva’s UI is one of the cleanest you’ll see out there.
 With so many resources and features, one would expect the UI to be complicated and messy.
 But it is far from it!
 Canva’s UI is beautiful, clean and powerful.

 It does not throw all its features at you at once but makes navigation extremely convenient.
 Regardless of whether you are a pro or an amateur designer, you’ll appreciate Canva’s elegant UI.

 3. Pricing in brief

 Canva has an amazing pricing plan.
 Canva has an unlimited free-tier plan.
 The only catch is that you get access to only about 8000 templates (yes, that’s a catch).
 Surprisingly, this number is on par with the pro version of a lot of other design tools.
 But Canva Pro, has an unbelievable 60,000+ free templates.

-Canva oﬀers 2 types of paid subscription – Pro and Enterprise.
+Canva oﬀers 2 types of paid subscriptions – Pro and Enterprise.
 They cost $9.95/month and $30/month/user when billed annually.
 This is a lot cheaper than classic design tools like Adobe Photoshop and Illustrator.

-Trust us, this is more than reasonable for the amount of resources that come with it.
-For pricing in detail scroll on down.
+Trust us, this is more than reasonable for the number of resources that come with it.
+For pricing in detail scroll down.